Tulsa, Oklahoma: August 6, 2017 tornado

 An EF2 tornado struck Tulsa early on the morning of Sunday, August 6, 2017.
-The funnel touched down just after 1 A.M. near 36th Street and Harvard Avenue, then travelled in an easterly direction for about six minutes.
+The funnel touched down just after 1 A.M. near 36th Street and Harvard Avenue, then traveled in an easterly direction for about six minutes.
 The heaviest property damage occurred along 41st Street between Yale Avenue and Sheridan Road.
 Two restaurants, TGI Friday's and Whataburger, were particularly hard hit, with several people being sent to hospitals for treatment.
-The Whataburger was later bulldozed, and was rebuilt in 2019.
+The Whataburger was later bulldozed, and rebuilt in 2019.

 Demographics

+2020 census

+The most reported ancestries in 2020 were: